pvavra/temp-ipsy/docs/cluster/cecile/access.md

     Once you have installed the WSL on your pc, you can easily access Cecile via SSH as we explained above.

-    Using a WSL provides many advantages: it allows you to use a Linux environment like Cecile, without giving up your Windows operating system.
+    Using a WSL provides multiple advantages: it allows you to use a Linux environment like Cecile, without giving up your Windows operating system.
 Interacting with Cecile via WSL facilitates many procedures, such as file transferring from and to Cecile.
 Files transferred via WSL will be directly available to your Windows system.
 Furthermore working with the command line will surely speed up all your processes, given that you will not need to go through additional tools to interact with Cecile.

 ## Avoid passwords, use SSH keys